PhilipNaudus/simple_site-gh-pages/pages/overview/questions_about_mulans_legend_and_history.md

 Most retellings indicate that Mulan was a teenager.
 Only *[Fierce and Filial](/pages/qing/fierce_and_filial)* mentions her exact age—seventeen years old.
 Because she served for twelve years, she would have returned at the age of twenty-nine.

-<h2>Did Mulan have a problem finding a husband before she joined the army?</h2>
+<h2>Did Mulan have difficulty finding a husband before she joined the army?</h2>

 According to the legend, Mulan was exceedingly beautiful and talented.
 In fact, the Tang dynasty poem *[Mulan Temple](/pages/tang/mulan_temple_du_mu)* compares Mulan to [Wang Zhaojun](https://www.theepochtimes.com/wang-zhaojun-beauty-of-peace_1069045.html), one of the most beautiful women who ever lived in ancient China.